MMosley502/LEGUP/Tree-Tent-Rules.md

 # Tree Tent
 Tree Tent is a puzzle with unfilled squares shown in gray.
-Your task is to place tents that add up to the required tents in each row and column
+Your task is to place tents in such a way that the number tents in each row and column is satisifed, and that each tree has a tent next to it

 Clicking on a unfilled tile places a grass tile